-Options says it provided Miss B with numerous risk warnings regarding her chosen investments, including the warnings in the Member Declaration & Indemnity forms they signed.
+Options says it provided the client with numerous risk warnings regarding their chosen investments, including the warnings in the Member Declaration & Indemnity forms they signed.
 That these forms were very clear regarding what the investments were and, crucially, that they were high risk.